Tr1pl3x/catan-map-generator/README.md

 # 🏝️ Catan Map Generator

+## 😇 Motivation
+During the term 1 break of 2025, I was drawn into Catan and it was frustrating to setup the board especially when you have friends over.
+I was really into the game that I started watching youtube vidoes on stratgies and stuff.
+That is when I came cross this one video of the guy talking about setting up a random board using python to generate an equal and balanced map so players can enjoy.
+I checked his source code and figured why don't I give it a try using js and maybe make myself a nifty little webapp so next time when I have my friends over, I wouldn't need to sweat on setting the board and start thining about the strategies asap!

 A modern, interactive web application that generates random, balanced Catan boards in seconds.
 Perfect for quick game setup and ensuring fair gameplay for all players!

 ## ✨ Features